Congo warlord jailed for 14 years in landmark case

 "We had hoped he would stay in prison for life in order to ease the minds of the victims," said Emmanuel Folo, a human rights lawyer in Ituri.

-Presiding judge Adrian Fulford criticised the ICC's founding prosecutor, Luis Moreno-Ocampo, for his conduct of Lubanga's case.
+Presiding judge Adrian Fulford criticized the ICC's founding prosecutor, Luis Moreno-Ocampo, for his conduct of Lubanga's case.
 Moreno-Ocampo, who recently completed his term, did not respond to a request for comment.

-Lubanga's sentence was shortened because of his good behaviour in the face of the prosecutor's failure to disclose some evidence and giving misleading statements to the media, Fulford said.
+Lubanga's sentence was shortened because of his good behavior in the face of the prosecutor's failure to disclose some evidence and giving misleading statements to the media, Fulford said.

-Dressed in a grey suit, blue shirt and tie, Lubanga's initial wariness gave way to growing confidence as Fulford criticised Moreno-Ocampo.
+Dressed in a grey suit, blue shirt and tie, Lubanga's initial wariness gave way to growing confidence as Fulford criticized Moreno-Ocampo.

 AFRICAN ATROCITIES